Postgraduate taught

 The aims of this course are to:

-■ provide students with the knowledge and skills to use thermodynamics principles for the analysis of biological processes;
+■ provide students with the knowledge and skills to use thermodynamic principles and models for the analysis and description of biological processes;

-■ provide students with the knowledge and skills to use thermodynamics principles for identifying the equilibrium state of biological systems;
+■ provide students with the knowledge and skills to use thermodynamics principles for identifying the equilibrium state, use the concept of energy (thermodynamic potentials) and analyse cyclic processes

 ■ provide students with the knowledge and skills to apply thermodynamics principles to differentiate between thermodynamically favourable and unfavourable biological reactions;